Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 Now they may not do it the first time but certainly will if every email builds interest in the subject line but doesn’t deliver when it opens.

 The problem is your subject line is not connected to the first line of your email.
 It doesn’t hold the interest of the reader.

-The first line of your email, in fact, has to be the follow-up of the subject line that was the reason why the subscriber opened the email in the first place.
+The first line of your email, in fact, has to be the follow-up of the subject line, which was the reason why the subscriber opened the email in the first place.

-How Do You Connect Subject Line To Email’s First Line?
+How Do You Connect Subject Line To the Email’s First Line?

-First, make sure your subject line is something not too much of click-baity that you cannot even follow up or stand-by actually.
+First, make sure your subject line is something not too much of click-baity that you cannot even follow up on or stand by actually.